mvysny/mvysny.github.io/_posts/2020-6-24-Vaadin-the-missing-guide.md

 ## Compatibility VS npm mode

-Vaadin is able to run in two modes: so-called bower mode, and npm mode.
+Vaadin is able to run in two modes: so-called _compatibility_ or _bower_ mode, and the _npm_ mode.
 Vaadin 13 and lower only supported bower mode; Vaadin 14 supports both modes; Vaadin 15+ will only support npm mode.

 In compatibility mode, Vaadin Servlet will use the old way of using